 Use flux or not?
-The real question is do you understand its purpose?
+The real question is do you understand what flux is for?

 Flux is used to reduce the temperature at which the surface elements (scale, impurities, etc.) become fluid on the surface of the metal.
 It protects the surface from erosion due to air or gas blasting against the metal.
 Therefore if you do not use flux you must raise the temperature enough to make the elements on the surface fluid.

 In order to take the mystery out of forge welding you must realize that flux may not be required, but it does, in most cases, make it easier.
-What is important to understand is all the different things that enter into the equation.
+What is important to understand is all the different things that enter into the equation of when to use flux.
 Such as:

 - Propane forge